-Buy it at one of the Michigan Brewery for book signings in December! (check link for dates)
+Buy it at one of the Michigan Breweries during December’s book signings! (check link for dates)

 Noting the success of Wisconsin’s Best Beer Guide, it only made sense to create a Michigan’s Best Beer Guide.

 Creating a roadtrip guide to the breweries of Michigan proved to be even more daunting as the Great Lakes State has well over 110 of them!
 But I was up to the task and spent the better part of Summer and Fall of 2012 (and a bit of 2013) driving around Michigan to collect data, interviews, and photos of the brewers and breweries that keep Michigan well-stocked in good craft beer.

 See Kevin sampling beers on The Today Show with Al Roker

 And like its neighbor’s book across the Lake, Michigan’s Best Beer Guide also has the special offers corresponding to passport-style signatures you can get in your book when you visit each brewery.

 Inside Michigan’s Best Beer Guide you will find: